antoniovs1029/SMH-Probabilities-Experiments/README.md

 # Implemented Methods
 The idea of the repository is to explore different methods of assigning probabilities to the words given the topic.
 Currently there is only one implemented method.
 + **Method 1** - Assigns probabilities by assuming that all occurrences of the word in the corpus are produced by a given topic.
 This is somewhat a loose assumption, as it implies that every document where a given word appears is associated with every topic that contains such word.
 Future methods shall take into account that not every document is related to the topic.
++ **Method 2** - First select a subset of the corpus as the "documents related to a topic".
+Then calculate the frequencies of the words in a topic, but only on the corresponding documents.
+To select the subset of documents two approaches are providad: **Approach 2a** let the user set a percentage p%, if a document has equal or more than *p*% words of the topic, then the document is considered as related to the topic. **Approach 2b** let the user set a minimum of words *mw*, if a document has equal or more than *mw* words of the topic, then the document is considered as related to the topic.
+After using one of those approaches with high *p* or *mw*, then it might happen that no document is related to a topic, in such a case, then no word is related to the topic either.

 # Future Work
 ## Methods Ideas
-+ One approach is to think that only documents that contain 'm' words of a given topic are related to this topic.
-The user shall indicate the 'm' parameter, and then all the documents associated with a topic should be found.
-Later, probabilities could be calculated, by only looking at the subset of the corpus formed by the documents associated with a topic.
-+ Similar to the approach of the previous point, is to make duples pairing the words that belong to a topic, and finding the intersection of the sets of documents in which they appear.
++ To make duples pairing the words that belong to a topic, and finding the intersection of the sets of documents in which they appear.
 This should be repeated for every posible pairing of words.
 Then a parameter 'p' should be selected by the user, to select the documents that appear in p% of the pairs.
 This might be computationally heavy, depending on the topics sizes.
 + Another idea is to somehow include weights such as the tf-idf or the number of collisions that occured during the SMH with each word of a topic, in order to get the probabilities.
++ Also, inspired in the Gibbs Sampler used in LDA, one could make a sampler which assign to words one of the topics in which they appear, based in a formula which takes into account that words of the same topic might appear in the same document.

 ## Others
 + Improve Exception Handling